DSCD-Nav: Dual-Stance Cooperative Debate for Object Navigation: Method

+Mode A directly executes the NCA action when the final preferences agree or when their directional disagreement is too large for a local probe:

-\subsubsection{Mode B: Soft-Compromise and Micro-Probing}
+\paragraph{Mode B: Soft-Compromise and Micro-Probing.}

-When disagreement persists after multi-round debate, we check whether the two final preferences are geometrically close enough for a safe compromise.
+When disagreement persists after multi-round debate, we check whether the two final preferences are geometrically close enough for a conservative compromise.
 We define:

-where $a^{\text{alt}}$ denotes the alternative preferred by the other stance in the last round.
-If $|\Delta\theta|\le \alpha$, we apply a geometric soft-compromise consistent with our implementation: the high-level identity remains $id^\star$, while the low-level execution is adjusted via shortened forward motion and a slight yaw bias toward the alternative direction:
+where $a^{\text{alt}}$ denotes the non-selected final stance preference after NCA arbitration.
+If $|\Delta\theta|\le\alpha$, we apply a geometric soft-compromise: the high-level identity remains $id^\star$, while the low-level execution is adjusted via shortened forward motion and a slight yaw bias toward the alternative direction:

 We implement Mode B as a micro-probing step parameterized by $(\beta_r,\beta_\theta)$, where $\beta_r$ scales the forward motion and $\beta_\theta$ interpolates the yaw toward the alternative direction.
-This micro-probing step keeps the execution close to $a^\star$ while inducing a controlled viewpoint change to acquire disambiguating evidence at ambiguous junctions.
-After executing the micro-probing step, the next step re-enters the debate--arbitration pipeline with the newly acquired observation, enabling evidence accumulation before hard commitment.
-It preserves the NCA-selected primary heading, yet expands the immediate observation to evaluate the alternative's expected information gain and safety balance.
-We use $(\beta_r,\beta_\theta)=(\tfrac{1}{2},\tfrac{1}{3})$ by default, and report a sensitivity analysis in Appendix~\ref{app:probe_sens}.
-If the directional gap exceeds the threshold $\alpha$, we execute the NCA-arbitrated action $a^\star$ (Mode A) to avoid instability from overly aggressive compromise.
+This micro-probing step keeps the execution close to $a^\star$ while inducing a controlled viewpoint change to acquire disambiguating evidence before the next debate--arbitration step.
+We use $(\beta_r,\beta_\theta)=(\tfrac{1}{2},\tfrac{1}{3})$ by default and report a sensitivity analysis in Supplementary Material C.1.
+If the directional gap exceeds the threshold $\alpha$, we directly execute the NCA-arbitrated action $a^\star$ using Mode A.